swissup/swissup.github.io/m2/extensions/easybanners/index.md

     interface or can be attached to `Placeholder`.
  -  Lightbox.
 Lightbox popup with image, html, or any of magento widgets.
  -  Awesomebar.
 Sliding panel in the top of the screen.
+ -  Exit-intent popups are supported for Lightbox and Awesomebar banners.

 {% include gallery.html images=site.data.gallery.m2.easybanners.index class="scroll phone-up-1 tablet-up-3 photoswipe" %}